Criminal Psychology Careers: A Realistic Job Preview Guide

 Illustration of a one-on-one session with a criminal psychologist, depicting a client expressing concerns with chaotic thought bubbles overhead, and the psychologist attentively taking notes, representing a typical psychological evaluation in the field of criminal psychology.

-Criminal Psychology is a fascinating field that deals with the study of criminal behavior.
-It aims to understand why criminals act the way they do, and to help law enforcement officials solve crimes.
+Criminal Psychology is a fascinating field that deals with the study of criminal behaviour.
+It aims to understand why criminals act the way they do and to help law enforcement officials solve crimes.

 More and more people are interested in criminal psychology careers because they offer a unique challenge.
 If you’re considering a career in criminal psychology, it’s important to know what to expect (and it’s not like what you see on Criminal Minds!)